AmbireTech/adex-protocol/FAQ.md

 The revenue model could be CPC, CPM, CPA or time-based ad property rentals.
 This makes the protocol usable for physical world advertising (billboards, point-of-sale advertising, guerilla installations, etc.) as well.

-## How does AdEx compare to BAT?
-The Basic Attention Token (BAT) aims at rewarding people who opt in to see ads in the Brave browser.

-We, on the other hand, are focused on improving the existing advertising marketplace and let advertisers and publishers transact with each other directly, while respecting privacy of the end users.

 ## What cryptocurrency does the AdEx platform use?
 We use [DAI](https://makerdao.com/dai/), which is a token that's pegged to the US dollar (1 DAI = 1 USD).
 When using AdEx, you only need DAI, since fees are paid in it too.